jedevc/fyp-report/report.md

 In this model, we create sub-models for $k = 1$, $k = 2$, etc. up to $k = n$.
 Then when generating a new character we randomly select a model using a triangular distribution to weight towards where $k = \frac{n}{2}$.
-If we discover that we can't find the suffix in the selected model, we continue to select models until we can find the suffix.
+If we discover that we can't find a suffix in the selected model, we continue to select models until we can find a suffix.

 As expected, this generates a combination of the results from above: